Uncertainty Quantification in Machine Learning Based Segmentation: A Post-Hoc Approach for Left Ventricle Volume Estimation in MRI: Likelihood Formulation

 where $\mu_{j+1}=m_1(j+1)+p_{j+1}$, $\sigma_{j+1}^2=m_2(j+1)-m_1(j+1)^2$ we shifted the mean by $p_t$, to translate back to the X-space.
 This is possible as the variance $\sigma_{j+1}^2$ is invariant to changes in location, hence we can now express \eqref{eq:likelihood_in_V} as an approximate likelihood $\tilde{\mathcal{L}}_{SDE}$,

-where $f_{\gamma}$ is the probability density function, and shape $k(j^-)$ and scale $\theta(j^-)$ parameters solely depend on the limits $\mu(j^-,\Theta_{SDE})$ and $\sigma(j^-,\Theta_{SDE})$ for $t\uparrow j$, which can computed by numerically solving the initial value problem~\eqref{eq:Moment_matching_ode}.
-This enables computing an approximate likelihood for SDE parameters $\Theta_{SDE}$, and we find the optimal parameters by minimizing the negative logarithm of \eqref{eq:likelihood_in_X_matched} with the gradient free downhill simplex algorithm implemented in SciPy.\\
+where $f_{\gamma}$ is the probability density function, and shape $k(j^-)$ and scale $\theta(j^-)$ parameters solely depend on the limits $\mu(j^-,\Theta_{SDE})$ and $\sigma(j^-,\Theta_{SDE})$ for $t\uparrow j$, which can computed by numerically solving the initial value problem~\eqref{eq:Moment_matching_ode}.\footnote{The notation $f(a^-)$ describes the one-sided limit $\lim_{x\uparrow a}f(x)$ from below.} This enables computing an approximate likelihood for SDE parameters $\Theta_{SDE}$, and we find the optimal parameters by minimizing the negative logarithm of \eqref{eq:likelihood_in_X_matched} with the gradient free downhill simplex algorithm implemented in SciPy.\\

 Likelihood $\mathcal{L}_\delta$ for $\delta$ can be approximated similar to $\mathcal{L}_{SDE}$.
 Setting $\tilde{v}_{2-\delta}=0$, as described in \cref{ssec:combining_sde_j}, and again assuming a gamma distribution as transition density $\rho(v_2 \mid v_{2-\delta};p_{2},\Theta_{SDE})$.
 We approximate this transition density with the same moment matching method as in \eqref{eq:Moment_matching_ode} to obtain the approximate likelihood $\tilde{\mathcal{L}}_{\delta}(\delta;G,\Theta_{SDE})$,